marco262/my_wiki/data/dnd/race/human.md

 >
 > -- Elaine Cunningham, Daughter of the Drow

 In the reckonings of most worlds, humans are the youngest of the common races, late to arrive on the world scene and short-lived in comparison to dwarves, elves, and dragons.
 Perhaps it is because of their shorter lives that they strive to achieve as much as they can in the years they are given.
-Or maybe they feel they have something to prove to the elder races, and that's why they build their mighty em pires on the foundation of conquest and trade.
+Or maybe they feel they have something to prove to the elder races, and that's why they build their mighty empires on the foundation of conquest and trade.
 Whatever drives them, humans are the innovators, the achievers, and the pioneers of the worlds.

 # A Broad Spectrum

-With their penchant for migration and conquest, hum ans are more physically diverse than other common races.
+With their penchant for migration and conquest, humans are more physically diverse than other common races.
 There is no typical human.
 An individual can stand from 5 feet to a little over 6 feet tall and weigh from 125 to 250 pounds.
 Human skin shades range from nearly black to very pale, and hair colors from black to blond (curly, kinky, or straight); males might sport facial hair that is sparse or thick.
 A lot of humans have a dash of nonhuman blood, revealing hints of elf, orc , or other lineages.
 Humans reach adulthood in their late teens and rarely live even a single century.

 # Variety in All Things

 Humans are the most adaptable and ambitious people among the common races.
 They have widely varying tastes, morals, and customs in the many different lands where they have settled.
 When they settle, though, they stay: they build cities to last for the ages, and great kingdoms that can persist for long centuries.
 An individual human might have a relatively short life span, but a human nation or culture preserves traditions with origins far beyond the reach of any single human's memory.
 They live fully in the present -- making them well suited to the adventuring life -- but also plan for the future, striving to leave a lasting legacy.
 Individually and as a group, humans are adaptable opportunists, and they stay alert to changing political and social dynamics.

 # Lasting Institutions

 [[div class="phb-sidebar"]]

 **Everyone's Second-Best Friends**

 Just as readily as they mix with each other, humans mingle with members of other races.
 They get along with almost everyone, though they might not be close to many.
 Humans serve as ambassadors, diplomats, magistrates, merchants, and functionaries of all kinds.